dragonwocky/documentative/README.md

 **demo:** [https://dragonwocky.me/documentative/](https://dragonwocky.me/documentative/)

-features of a built site include:
+_features of a built site include..._

 - a responsive layout! mobile support is robust, with the sidebar transforming into a hamburger-triggered menu.
 - light/dark mode that respects the user's system mode (with the capability to display a different icon depending on the mode).
-- in-page navigation via #IDs (with a sidebar that scrolls to match the reader location).
+- in-page navigation via #IDs (with a sidebar that scrolls to match the reader location), allowing for keeping your place on the page when you reload or linking to a specific section.
-- \+ check out the stuff defined in the [#options](#options) section.
+- social-media embed friendly.
+- \+ y'know, like, being a configurably built site - you pick a primary colour, there's a footer/copyright, you choose which files are served or precompiled... etc.

 ## usage